pactsafe/pactsafe-ios-sdk/README.md

 ```

 #### Receive Notice of Acceptance
 You'll probably want to know if the user checked the box and then clicked submit.
-You'll need to adopt the protocol to your ViewController and implement the `receivedAcceptance` method to know when they submit acceptance.
-Implementation may look like this.
+You'll need to adopt a `PSAcceptanceViewControllerDelegate` protocol to your ViewController and implement the `receivedAcceptance` method to know acceptance was received.
+Implementation may look something like this:

 ```swift
 extension MyViewController: PSAcceptanceViewControllerDelegate {